 Bring Sports Equipment

-The Maestro will tell you this is the most important thing to have at the beach.
-He usually comes with a good Frisbee and a couple different balls, minimum.
+My husband will tell you this is the most important thing to have at the beach.
+He usually comes with a really good Frisbee and a couple different balls, minimum.
 The girls love standing in the water and throwing a ball around with him—it’s great fun because you never know when you’re going to have to swim to get it or if Dad is going to come dunk you.

-We also like to bring badminton, and I think this year I’m going to buy a good volleyball net.
-Bria was on the volleyball team this year and really loved it.
+We also like to bring a badminton set, and I think this year I’m going to buy a beach volleyball net.
+My daughter was on the volleyball team this year and really loved it.
 Besides, beach volleyball is really fun—I would even get up off of my sunbathing butt to do that!

 Bring Something to Read

-Catching up on magazine reading is another thing I like to do.
+Catching up on magazine reading is another great idea for the beach.
 Sometimes that’s easier, anyway, when you’ve got kids interrupting you every second!
 I don’t read as much if we go to the beach with friends, because then I like to chit-chat.
 But I very rarely go into the water, and my friends usually do (Lake Superior is not warm enough for me!), so I still get plenty of reading done while I am being anti-swimming.

 Sand-proof Your Food